It’s getting busy!

 New seeds that will be transplanted to the raised beds for a hot and humid summer

-Two new raised beds in place ready for our First Summer in the Polytunnel!
+Two new raised beds in place ready for our First Summer growing in the Polytunnel!

 We can’t wait to see how the polytunnel environment will create new growing opportunities.
-Many plants we have tried growing outside or in the greenhouse before that just didnt thrive, will be trialled inside.
+Many plants we have tried growing outside or in the greenhouse before that just didnt thrive, will be trialled in our new raised beds.

-We used the ‘Hugelkultur‘ method of stacking layers of logs and branches in the base of the bed which will decompose over the years and adding many microorganisms to the soil.
+We used the ‘Hugelkultur‘ method of stacking layers of logs and branches in the base of the bed which will decompose over the years and add many microorganisms to the soil.

 Tropical Plants